 Event Audit option Command or access audited Information in extrainfo

-38 exec_procedure Execution of a Roles - Current active roles
+38 exec_procedure Execution of a • Roles - Current active roles

 procedure Keywords or options - NULL

 Previous value - NULL

 Current value - NULL

 Other information - All input parameters

-Proxy information - Original login name, if set proxy in effect
+• Proxy information - Original login name, if set proxy in effect

-$\begin{tabular}{ll} \textbf{System procedures} & sp\addexternlogin, sp\helpexternlogin, sp\addlogin, sp\droplogin \end{tabular}$ sp dropglockpromote
+$\begin{tabular}{ll} \textbf{System procedures} & sp\addexternlogin, sp\helpexternlogin, sp\addlogin, sp\droplogin \end{tabular}$ sp\dropglockpromote

-Description Removes lock promotion values from a table or database.

-Syntax sp\dropglockpromote {"database" | "table"}, objname

-Parameters database | table

-specifies whether to remove the lock promotion thresholds from a database or table.
-The quotes are required because these are Transact-SQL keywords.

-is the name of the table or database from which to remove the lock promotion thresholds.

-Removes the lock promotion values from titles.
-Lock promotion for titles now sp\dropglockpromote "table", titles uses the database or server-wide values:

-• Use sp\dropglockpromote to drop lock promotion values set with sp\setpglockpromote.

-When you drop a database's lock promotion thresholds, tables that do not have lock promotion thresholds configured will use the server-wide values

-When a table's values are dropped, Adaptive Server uses the database's lock promotion thresholds if they are configured or the server-wide values if they are not.

-Server-wide values can be changed with sp\setpglockpromote, but cannot be dropped.

-Permissions Only a system administrator can execute sp\dropglockpromote.
+- la 10.000 Description Removes lock promotion values from a table or database.
+Syntax sp_dropglockpromote {"database" "table"}, objname Parameters database table specifies whether to remove the lock promotion thresholds from a database or table.
+The quotes are required because these are Transact-SQL keywords. objname is the name of the table or database from which to remove the lock promotion thresholds.
+Examples Removes the lock promotion values from titles.
+Lock promotion for titles now uses the database or server-wide values: sp_dropglockpromote "table", titles Usage Use sp_dropglockpromote to drop lock promotion values set with sp_setpglockpromote.
+When you drop a database's lock promotion thresholds, tables that do not have lock promotion thresholds configured will use the server-wide values.
+When a table's values are dropped, Adaptive Server uses the database's lock promotion thresholds if they are configured or the server-wide values if they are not. • Server-wide values can be changed with sp_setpglockpromote, but cannot be dropped.
+Permissions The permission checks for sp_dropglockpromote differ based on your granular permissions settings.
+Granular permissions enabled With granular permissions enabled, you must be a user with manage lock promotion threshold privilege.
+Granular permissions disabled With granular permissions disabled, you must be a user with sa_role.
+Auditing Values in event and extrainfo columns from the sysaudits table are: